Company Failing To Name The Driver

-If a company is summonsed to court for this offence then there is no risk of penalty points unless an individual within the company is being held personally responsible.
+There is no risk of penalty points unless an individual within the company is being held personally responsible.

 The prosecution can try and show that the failure to name the driver was due to the negligence or connivance of an individual within the company – for example the company secretary or a director.

-Company defences to failing to name the driver
+Company Defences to Failing to Name the Driver

-The company can defend the allegation if the company can show on the balance of probabilities that it did not receive the request for driver identity in the first place. s.172(7)(b) RTA 1988.
+- The company can show on the balance of probabilities that it did not receive the request for driver identity in the first place. s.172(7)(b) RTA 1988.

-The company can defend the allegation if it can show on the balance of probabilities that it has used reasonable diligence to figure out who was driving at the time of the alleged offence.
+- It can show on the balance of probabilities that it has used reasonable diligence to figure out who was driving at the time of the alleged offence.

 The company is only allowed to rely on this road traffic defence if it can show that it was reasonable in the circumstances for the company not to have kept records of who was driving the vehicle at the time!

 Company Responsibility & Section 172

-Or alternatively, prove that it was not reasonably practicable or that the company has used reasonable diligence to work out who was driving at the time and has been unable to ascertain that information.
+Or alternatively, prove that it was not reasonably practicable.
+Or, that the company has used reasonable diligence to work out who was driving at the time.
+Consequently, the company has been unable to ascertain that information.

-Effectively this means that companies have to keep records of who is driving their vehicles at any given time or risk hefty fines for failing to provide information if they are unable to name the driver when asked.
+Effectively this means that companies have to keep records of who is driving their vehicles at any given time.
+Either that, or risk hefty fines for failing to provide information if they are unable to name the driver when asked.

 One of the most common circumstances relates to companies where their employees are involved in construction or plumbing or are electricians.

-We have had good success in these cases arguing that it was not ‘reasonably practicable’ in the circumstances for these organisations to keep such a detailed log due to the nature of the work.
+We have been successful in these cases, arguing that it was not ‘reasonably practicable’ in the circumstances for these organisations to keep such a detailed log due to the nature of the work.

 This is because, despite there being a system of record keeping, that system has failed through no fault of the senior managers in the company.

 The fines can be extremely high and obviously the company can end up with what is technically a criminal conviction.

 The law in relation to individuals who are asked to name the driver is difference see here for further guidance in that respect.